GalacticPasto/GameOfLife/readme.md

 Open up a command prompt or Powershell instance to edit the batch or shell script file.
 Make sure that the includeFlags and the library path has the correct file path to your raylib installation folder.

 ## Building: Windows
-Open up Developper Command Prompt for VS 'your version of VS studio code' and navigate to the cloned asteroids directory.
+Open up Developper Command Prompt for VS 'your version of VS studio code' and navigate to the cloned project directory.
 After that run the build.bat file.

 ## Building: Linux
 In the command prompt instance run the build.sh file.